eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

 # JITServer tuning and practical considerations

 ## Server caches

+### Client-session caches

 Multiple client JVMs can be connected at the same time to a single JIT server.
 For each client, the server maintains a client-session cache with information about the environment the client is running in (Java classes, class hierarchy, profiling information, JVM options, etc.).
 Typically, the information in these caches is kept separately, per client.
 However, if you specify the `-XX:+JITServerShareROMClasses` option, the read-only part of the Java classes (ROMClasses in OpenJ9 parlance) is shared between the different clients.
 This option can generate memory savings at the server when the connected clients run identical or similar Java applications.

 The client-session caches are deleted when the clients terminate, but this can happen only if the clients are shutdown gracefully, giving them the opportunity to send a termination message to the server.
 To address the scenario of clients ending abruptly, the server also deletes the cache for a client that hasn’t issued a compilation request for 1000 minutes, or 5 minutes under memory pressure.
 If needed, you can change these values with the following options:

     -Xjit:oldAge=<time-in-ms>,oldAgeUnderLowMemory=<time-in-ms>

+### JITServer AOT cache

+ The JITServer technology can cache AOT compiled methods at the server.
+ The JITServer can, therefore, avoid carrying out an AOT compilation when a compatible AOT method body already exists in the cache, thereby saving CPU resource and improving remote compilation latency.
+This mechanism works in conjunction with the [dynamic AOT technology](https://www.eclipse.org/openj9/docs/aot/) at the client and therefore the client needs to have the [shared class cache](https://www.eclipse.org/openj9/docs/shrc/) (SCC) enabled (the SCC is the repository for the AOT code).

+ When the JITServer receives an AOT compilation request, it checks its AOT cache for a compatible compiled method body.
+If one is not found, the server performs the AOT compilation, sends the response to the client JVM, then serializes the compiled method and stores it in its local AOT cache, for future use.
+If a compatible compiled method is found, the server sends the client the serialized compiled method from its cache, thus avoiding a compilation.
+The client deserializes the response, stores the result in its local SCC, and loads the compiled method as a regular dynamic AOT code.

+ To enable this feature, specify the [`-XX:+JITServerUseAOTCache`](xxjitserveruseaotcache.md) command line option, both at the server and at the client JVM.

+ A JITServer instance can have several AOT caches, each with its own name.
+This addresses the situation when client JVMs with significantly different profiles of execution use the same JITServer instance.
+A client JVM can indicate a specific AOT cache it wants to use by providing its name with the following command line option [`-XX:JITServerAOTCacheName=<cache_name>`](xxjitserveraotcachename.md).
+The default is to use a nameless cache.

+ Current limitations:

+ - The amount of memory that an AOT cache can consume at the server is not limited.
+The number of caches that a JITServer can hold is also not limited.
+ - The AOT cache is a non-persistent in-memory cache.
+If the JITServer instance ends, the cache content is lost.
+ - AOT cache entries are not shared between different JITServer instances.
+ - Caching works only for AOT compilation requests.
+For this reason, when JITServer AOT caching is enabled, the client JVM will attempt to generate as many AOT requests as possible.

 ## Number of concurrent clients